10 Lactobacillus Rhamnosus Health Benefits

 Lactobacillus Rhamnosus Yogurt Brands

 Contrary to popular belief Lactobacillus Rhamnosus isn't used in a lot of commercial yogurts you can buy in the stores for whatever reason.
-In my list of what yogurt has the most probiotic bacteria, there was only 3 yogurts out of 11 that had the L. Rhamnosus probiotic strain.
+In my list of what yogurt has the most probiotic bacteria, there were only 3 yogurts out of 11 that had the L. Rhamnosus probiotic strain.

 The three yogurt brands all contain L. Rhamnosus Probiotic Bacteria.